- Flood waters can be dangerous no matter what the depth is and we don't know what is beneath the surface

 Since Launceston's establishment, there have been 36 significant floods with 1929 reputedly the worst.
 However the years 1852, 1863 and 1893 are also recorded as very serious flood events.

 The 1929 flood saw the evacuation of 4,000 people.
 1,000 homes were inundated and 20 ultimately condemned.
 During the flood, 4,250 cumecs* of water flowed from the South Esk River and 567 cumecs flowed from the North Esk River, prompting authorities to seriously consider a new levee system.

-Most recently in In June 2016, 2,375 cumecs of water from the South Esk River and approximately 800 cumecs from the North Esk River resulted in one of the largest floods in decades.
-The levees held, limiting damage; however some homes in Newstead, St Leonards and Nunamara were inundated and Invermay was threatened.
+Most recently in In June 2016, 2,375 cumecs of water from the South Esk River and approximately 800 cumecs from the North Esk River resulted in the largest flood since 1969.
+The levees held, limiting damage; however some unprotected homes and businesses near the Tamar Yacht Basin, Newstead, St Leonards and Nunamara were inundated and Invermay was threatened.
 Traffic was disrupted due to parts of the city being cut off.
 The City of Launceston relied heavily on social media to communicate regular updates and evacuation notices, which kept much of the community well-informed.

-*Please note flood events are measured in cumecs, which refers to cubic meters per second, and are recorded by stream gauges.
+*Flood events are measured in cumecs, which refers to cubic metres per second, and are recorded by stream gauges.

 The Flood Levee Project began in the 1960s however the need for a system of levees was identified after the devastating 1929 flood.